-PERFECT BRUNCH IDEA: Stromboli is like the rolled-up cousin of pizza – its easy to eat with your hands so kids love it!
-This Big Batch recipe from Andrea Buckett Cooks is a simple dish that will feeds a crowd.
+PERFECT BRUNCH IDEA: Stromboli is like the rolled-up cousin of pizza – it’s easy to eat with your hands so kids love it!
+This Big Batch recipe from Andrea Buckett Cooks is a simple dish that will feed a crowd.

 - 1 tbsp canola oil

 - 1.5 lb (750 g) Lean Ground Beef

 - 1 cooking onion, diced